 We can see a list of binaries that have been discovered.
 We can select what we need and click on Add

-The image shows a list of VMware Aria Automation binaries for version 8.14.1, with options to upgrade or install.
+List of VMware Aria Automation binaries for version 8.14.1, with options to upgrade or install.

 This will create a request and start downloading the package.
 To view the progress we can click on the Click Here hyperlink